-If you’re heading into the wild, this backpacking safety guide is something you really want in your back pocket—figuratively speaking, of course.
-I’ve had my fair share of blisters, thunderstorms, and yes, one very cranky raccoon encounter, and I can tell you this: being prepared is way more fun than panicking.
+If you are heading into the wild, this backpacking safety guide is something you will definitely want to keep in your back pocket.
+I have had my fair share of blisters, thunderstorms, and yes, one very cranky raccoon encounter.
+Trust me, being prepared is way more enjoyable than feeling panicked.

 Read More About Backpacking Safety Guide